Skip to content

 Internships

 GBCC students enrolled in English, Humanities and Liberal Arts can register for English 289: Internship in the Humanities (offered in the Spring semester).
 This 3-credit course is designed to offer humanities majors an opportunity to put the writing, communication, critical thinking, creative, and collaborative skills developed in their coursework into practice in the world of humanities-related work.
-Students will explore answers to the question “What can I do with my humanities degree?” while ideally focusing on a semester-long internship project.
+Students will explore answers to the question “What can I do with my humanities degree?” while ideally focusing on racial and/or social justice work in a semester-long internship project.

 Interested students should contact Dr. Emily M. Hinnov ([email protected]) or Prof. Cindy Walton ([email protected]) for eligibility requirements.